LIST: 35 Must-Visit Historical Places in the Philippines

 Japanese Tunnel, Davao City

-A tunnel created by Filipino prisoners during World War II can be found in Davao City.
-The Davao Japanese tunnel, discovered during road construction in the 1960s, was once a hideout and a way to transport equipment.
-You’ll find replicas and artifacts of what it once looked like during World War II.
+A tunnel built by Filipino prisoners during World War II is located in Davao City.
+The Davao Japanese tunnel, discovered during road construction in the 1960s, was once a hideout and a route for transporting equipment.
+You’ll find replicas and artifacts that show what it looked like during World War II.

 - Address: Talomo, Davao City, Davao del Sur